TEAM

 Senior Advisor

-Annie is a purpose-driven entrepreneur and member of the Métis Nation, dedicated to enriching relationships between Indigenous and corporate communities.
-Inspired by reconciliation in Canada and her own Métis ancestry, Annie founded Rise in 2013 to respond to the call to reconciliation and advance Indigenous inclusion with a focus on economic development.
+As a purpose-driven entrepreneur and citizen of the Métis Nation, Annie Korver is dedicated to enriching relationships between Indigenous and corporate communities.
+Annie founded Rise Consulting (“Rise”) in 2013 when she was inspired to respond to the call to Reconciliation and advance Indigenous inclusion.

-Annie lives within Ktunaxa ?amaki?is, the homelands of the Ktunaxa People, and the Kootenay Region of the Métis Nation of British Columbia in Fernie, British Columbia, with her husband and their two young children where they enjoy skiing, biking, and hiking as often as possible.
+Annie lives within Ktunaxa ?amaki?is, the homelands of the Ktunaxa People, and the Kootenay Region of the Métis Nation of British Columbia in Fernie, with her husband and their two young children where they enjoy skiing, biking and hiking as often as possible.